sourcegraph/handbook/content/departments/security/index.md

 - **Does this mean I can't talk to anyone else on the security team?**

   - Absolutely not.
 You are welcome to reach out to anyone in the security team at anytime.
-We encourage everyone to use the #security slack channel.
+We encourage everyone to use the #discuss-security slack channel.

 - **Who is the ambassador for my team?**
   <table>